mincongzhang/AAD/detail_explain.md

 #### 1. Symbolic Expression

-Derive a symbolic expression for the derivative manually and then directly code the resulging expression might be the most popular approach to computing derivatives.
+Derive a symbolic expression for the derivative manually and then directly code the resulting expression might be the most popular approach to computing derivatives.

 For example, suppose we know how to compute the derivatives of the functions $f$ and $g$.